The administration app for clubs, groups, teams and associations.

 Certainly an important argument for you as a club, as the financial burden must not get out of hand.

 Where there are advantages, there must also be disadvantages.
 However, in the case of WhatsApp for “business” club use, these can have serious consequences.
-This is because some of the following points are not compatible with the GDPR, which means that you are not allowed to use WhatsApp for official club announcements.
+Since some of the following points are not compliant with the GDPR, you are not permitted to use WhatsApp for official club communications at all.

 Please do not swap the following points with private use of WhatsApp, as this does not matter with regard to the GDPR.
 This is about the use of WhatsApp in the club for official agendas.